Danielle Young

 Danielle Young is an English football manager and former player who is currently the manager of Wigan Athletic Women.
 As a player, she played as a forward for Manchester City, Everton and Fylde.

 Playing career

 Danielle Young spent much of her career at Manchester City, playing with them from her teenage years until 2014.
-Though she was part of City's team in their first year as a professional side in the 2014 season when they joined the FA WSL, Young featured only intermittently and finally parted with the club at the end of the season.
-She was signed shortly afterwards by WSL 2 side Everton but made only three appearances before opting to take a break from football in July 2015.
+She was part of City's team in their first year as a professional side in the 2014 season when they joined the FA WSL.
+Young featured only intermittently and finally parted with the club at the end of the season.
+She was signed shortly afterwards by WSL 2 side Everton.

-Danielle Young would return from her sabbatical in 2016 when she signed for Fylde playing in the FA Women's National League.
+Young joined Preston North End Women in late 2015, playing in the FA Women's National League.
+The club rebranded as AFC Fylde in 2016.
+Young remained at Fylde until 2023.

-Managing career
+Managerial career

-In June 2025, Young was appointed manager of Wigan Athletic.
+In 2020, after Fylde reversed the decision to disband their women's team, Young became co-manager, sharing the role with Kim Turner while continuing to play for the club in the Women's FA Northern Premier Division.
+Young stepped down from the managerial role in February 2023 but continued to play for Fylde until the end of the 2022-2023 season.

+At the beginning of 2024, Young joined fifth-tier side Curzon Ashton Women as head coach, leading the team to victory in the final of the Alliance Design & Print Plate.
+She left the club in June 2025 to take up a new post as manager of Wigan Athletic.